-Tete a Tete’s two weeks’ later than usual flowering time
+Tete a Tete’s three weeks’ later than usual flowering time

 ‘Better late than never’ looks like the gardening phrase of the year in 2018.